 If you know someone who travels regularly, one thing that they might love is a networked home security camera system.
 These devices will let them keep an eye on their home (or their pets!) when they’re away from home, and they can be configured in a variety of ways.

 Versions are available for indoor and outdoor use, as well as with night vision capabilities and 2-way audio.
 Most send you an email or text alert when motion is detected.
-You can also add Alexa compatibility.
+Many are compatible with Amazon Alexa, Echo Show, Fire TV, Google Assistant, etc.

 You can see what’s going on and control the cameras with a smartphone app, tablet, or computer, making these cameras an excellent option for peace of mind when you are on the go.